wenjietseng/wjt-website-archived/projects.md

                 </div>
             </td>
             <td width="850px" valigh="middle" >
+            Haptic feedback makes the virtual reality experience more immersive.
 FacePush exerts normal forces on the user's face using DC motors incorporated with the HMD.
-Through this force, we can create haptic feedback on the facial region for VR experience, e.g., boxing, underwater diving.
+Through this implementation, we can create haptic feedback on the facial region for VR experience, e.g., boxing, underwater diving.
             </td>
         <tr>
         </tr>